 Subp.
-3. Intent to renew or terminate registration.
-At least 30 days before a registration expires, a registrant must:

-- A. submit a registration renewal application under part 4733.0110; or - B. notify the commissioner in writing of the registrant's intent to terminate a registration.
+3. Intent to terminate registration.
+At least 30 days before a registration expires, a registrant must notify the commissioner in writing of the registrant's intent to terminate a registration.

 Subp.4.
 Termination requirements.
 If a registrant notifies the commissioner of the registrant's intent to terminate a registration under subpart 3, then the registrant must: